-My first novel series Terra Ignota is being published by Tor Books.
-Book one, Too Like the Lightning, comes out May 10th, 2016.
-You can pre-order it from Powell’s, from Barnes & Noble (nook), Amazon, Kobo, or use Indiebound or Goodreads to find local stores.
+My first novel series Terra Ignota is published by Tor Books.
+Book one, Too Like the Lightning, came out May 10th, 2016.
+You can order it from Powell’s, from Barnes & Noble (nook), Amazon, Kobo, or use Indiebound or Goodreads to find local stores.

 Here is its pitch from Tor.com, drafted by my wonderful editor Patrick Nielsen Hayden, which does a much better job introducing the book than I have ever managed:

 This May, Tor Books is proud to launch the first novel in a new political science fiction series, Too Like The Lightning by debut novelist Ada Palmer.
 Palmer’s unique vision mixes Enlightenment-era philosophy with traditional science fiction speculation to bring to life the year 2454, not a perfect future, but a utopian one, described by a narrator writing in an antiquated form to catalog the birth of a revolution.
 The result is The Iliad meets I, Claudius mixed with the enthusiasm of The Stars My Destination and Gene Wolfe style world building.

 Mycroft Canner is a convict.
 For his crimes he is required, as is the custom of the 25th century, to wander the world being as useful as he can to all he meets.
 Carlyle Foster is a sensayer–a spiritual counselor in a world that has outlawed the public practice of religion, but which also knows that the inner lives of humans cannot be wished away.